bparanj/Essential-TDD/book/en/05-scanner/05-scanner.markdown

 --format documentation
 ```

 This will show the output in color and formatted to read as documentation.

+### Step 5 ###

 The doc string says that the barcode is the input parameter.
 Let’s add this detail to our spec:

 ```ruby
 require_relative 'scanner'